The Basics of Branding: What You Need to Know

 Out to the $175 Billion Market Value, 75 Billion is worth that only of the Brand.
 You heard it right, it’s not the secret recipe!
-Before we get into basics of branding, let us understand what brands are?
+Before we get into the basics of branding, let us understand what brands are.

-Brands are both, a strategic as well as a financial asset.
-A strong brand creates customer loyalty and that increases the value of your company, value which can grow if you continue to invest in the brand.
+Brands are both, strategic as well as a financial assets.
+A strong brand creates customer loyalty and that increases the value of your company, a value which can grow if you continue to invest in the brand.
 Brands allow you to set higher prices for your products and services.
 Branded products make and keep the promises, they are trusted more.

 If your business depends on loyal, repeat customers, then building a strong brand is the surest way to go.

 A Brand is a promise, so we have to clearly define what that promise is and the core values behind it.
 Brand drivers define how the core values will be manifested into the marketing mix or key business processes that support the brand.